-Taha Loghmani, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), Dresden, Germany; TU Dresden, Dresden, Germany: Prof. Dr. Mohammad Gharesifard, University of Groningen, The Netherlands; Dr. Inian Moorthy, International Institute for Applied Systems Analysis (IIASA), Laxenburg, Austria;
+Taha Loghmani, United Nations University - Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES), Dresden, Germany; TU Dresden, Dresden, Germany:

+Dr. Mohammad Gharesifard, University of Groningen, The Netherlands;

+Dr. Inian Moorthy, International Institute for Applied Systems Analysis (IIASA), Laxenburg, Austria;

-Dr. Anna Berti Suman, LUISS School of Law, Rome, Italy; Margaret Gold, Leiden University, The Netherlands; Dr. Robert Hecht, Leibniz Institute for Ecological Urban and Regional Development (IOER), Dresden, Germany; Polly Hudson, Allan Turing Institute, London, UK
+Dr. Anna Berti Suman, LUISS School of Law, Rome, Italy;

+Margaret Gold, Leiden University, The Netherlands;

+Dr. Robert Hecht, Leibniz Institute for Ecological Urban and Regional Development (IOER), Dresden, Germany;

+Polly Hudson, Allan Turing Institute, London, UK

-The session will present and expand upon the critical role of citizen-gathered data and societal participation in informing evidence-based policy-making for sustainable development.
-It will also provide state-of-the-art examples of Citizen Science approaches and their outcomes and impacts.
-Finally, attendees are invited to take part in breakout sessions to discuss critical topics related to the path ahead for citizen science.
+The session, including a high-level impulse from Her Excellency Yadir Salazar Mejia, Ambassador to Colombia in Germany, and a keynote by the world-renowned citizen science expert, Prof. Dr. Steffen Fritz, will present and expand upon the critical role of citizen-gathered data and societal participation in informing evidence-based policy-making for sustainable development.
+It will also provide state-of-the-art examples of citizen science approaches and their outcomes and impacts.

+Finally, attendees are invited to take part in breakout sessions to discuss critical topics related to the path ahead for citizen science, including the role of the UN and UNU with an impulse talk from Prof. Dr. Edeltraud Guenther, Director of UNU-FLORES, project upscaling, and a stakeholder Nexus to provide sustainable remedies.